-Standardization by logistic scaling is used to recode the variable of study for use in a logistic regression.
+Standardization by logistic scaling recodes the variable of study for use in a logistic regression.
 Logistic regression is a type of regression analysis used for predicting the outcome of a categorical dependent variable (a dependent variable that can take on a limited number of values) based on one or more predictor variables.
 The equation used is:

-$$P(n) = 1/(1 + e^{-n})$$
+$P(n) = 1/(1 + e^{-n})$